zaneschepke/wgtunnel-docs/Writerside/topics/Integrations.md

 # Integrations

-This sections details the integration options available for %product%.
+This section details the integration options available for %product%.

 ## App Shortcuts